 Although the Atlas Tanoak shares some design elements with the standard Atlas, the overall look of the truck leans toward its off-road nature.
 The grille and the headlight surrounds are illuminated by LEDs as running lights.
 The wheel arches are flared out and feature extensions to accommodate the wide 20-inch wheels and tires.
 The low-hinged tailgate also has the same full-length LED treatment as the front, while a white LED strip in the bed illuminates the entire cargo area.
 A redesigned raised hood and a winch built into the underbody protection complete the rugged look.

 Inside the concept pickup, all occupants sit on sporty, contoured seats that offer lateral support during off-road driving.
 The heavily redesigned dashboard and steering wheel are based on the Atlas SUV.
-The touchscreen infotainment system is positioned high up and almost in line with the fancy Volkswagen Digital Cockpit.
+Instrumentation is taken care of by the fancy Volkswagen Digital Cockpit, and the infotainment system is a high-tech touchscreen unit.
 Ambient lighting in the cabin glows in blue or yellow, depending on whether the vehicle is in City or Off-Road mode.
 The center console features a redesigned shifter grip and a toggle switch for the 4Motion system.
 Volkswagen claims that the sturdy design of the controls can be operated by those wearing work gloves.

 Atlas Cross Sport Concept.
-This is a new member of the innovative range of SUVs that is a crucial part of Volkswagen’s growth strategy in the US.
+This is the newest member of the Atlas range of SUVs, which Volkswagen is very keen on selling a lot of in the US.
 Sales figures from February this year indicate that 54% of Volkswagen customers in America prefer the Tiguan or the Atlas.
 The Atlas Cross Sport is seen to increase VW’s share of the highly competitive SUV market in North America.

 Essentially a five-seat version of the seven-seat Atlas midsize SUV, the Atlas Cross Sport is built on a shortened MQB platform.
 Wheelbase remains identical to that of the Atlas, but overall length is 190mm shorter.
 The Atlas Cross Sport features steeply raked C-pillars that give it a coupe-like profile.
 LEDs illuminate the headlight surrounds and the two-bar radiator grille in their entirety.
 Short front and rear overhangs along with flared wheel arches give the vehicle a stout yet powerful look.
 Finishing off the rear is an aluminum trim piece that straddles the width of the tailgate.